Nishidh25/Image-Classsification-App/README.md

 # Description

 An android app for image classification.
-It uses EfficientNet-lite model to classify an image selected from storage classification.
+It uses EfficientNet-lite model to classify an image selected from storage.

 The application uses [Tensorflow Lite](https://www.tensorflow.org/lite) to load the model.